Remote Proposal Submission (RPS) Software Installation Guide

 the following on strictly System V-compatible Unix flavors instead:

-If the result of this command lists both the rpsd and rpsmaild
+If the result of this command lists the rpsd process, you should

-processes, you should proceed by testing the RPS client first with the
+proceed by testing the RPS client with the following command (replace

 % rps -h mission